alexbevi/alexbevi.github.com/_posts/2026-07-15-reconstructing-rippers-iavf-media-pipeline.markdown

 6. The correct clock may live outside the video stream.
 7. Display clears and palette changes are part of media semantics.
 8. Framebuffer state and palette state must be restored together.
+9. The end of packet dispatch may precede the end of the presentation timeline.
-9. Shared codecs should remain shared; game-specific scheduling belongs in the engine.
+10. Shared codecs should remain shared; game-specific scheduling belongs in the engine.

-The startup presentations now play through ScummVM using the original packet ordering, reconstructed Smacker segments, a continuous PCM timeline, audio-master frame scheduling, segment display boundaries, and the appropriate palette behavior.
+The same pipeline now supports startup movies and later scene, dialogue, WAC, inventory, and puzzle presentations.
+It preserves the original packet ordering, reconstructed Smacker segments, continuous PCM timeline, audio-master frame scheduling, segment display boundaries, and route-specific palette and display behavior.

 Prior work established the essential breakthrough: RIPPER's misleadingly named `.AVI` files are command streams around standard Smacker and PCM data.
 Reconstructing the original player in Ghidra supplied the remaining piece: how those commands schedule, synchronize, reset, and restore playback inside the game.